svabodadev/svaboda-telegram-bot/README.md

 ## TBD
     - do not keep article resources as files - implement scheduled job to read content from provided google docs links
     - replace Runscope with own service (free of charge)
     - collect metrics, stats (calls by topic counter, etc.)
+    - add CICD pipeline (consider CircleCI)